marmiskarian/AdSmart/README.md

 ```
 Then open your browser and go to http://localhost:????.
 You will see a form where you can enter your keywords and other parameters.
 After clicking the generate button, you will see a list of advertisement prompts.

+How is the website going to look like?
+Rough mockup of the website: [link](https://zaruhipoghosyan01.wixsite.com/adsmart)

+The input page can be found in the `General` section that can be found on the right corner of the `Home` introductory page.

 ## Project Information
 This project was done by students from the American University of Armenia (AUA), and the project owners are Maria Miskaryan, Hrayr Muradyan, Narine Marutyan and Zaruhi Poghosyan.